Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Isometry classification of periodic point sets by complete invariants

 For any point $p\in S$, its global cluster is a view of $S$ from the position of a point $p$.
-In the same way, we view all astronomical stars in the universe $S$ from our planet Earth at $p$.
-Any lattice is 1-regular because all its global clusters are related by translations.

-Though the global clusters $C(S,p),C(S,q)$ at any different points $p,q\in S$ contain the same set $S$, they may not match under the translation shifting $p$ to $q$.
-The global clusters are infinite, hence distinguishing them up to isometry is not easier than original sets.
-However, regularity can be checked in terms of finite local $\al$-clusters defined below.
+We view all astronomical stars in the universe $S$ from our planet Earth at $p$.
+Any lattice is 1-regular since all its global clusters are related by translations.
+Though global clusters $C(S,p),C(S,q)$ at any different points $p,q\in S$ contain the same set $S$, they may not match under the translation shifting $p$ to $q$.
+The global clusters are infinite, hence distinguishing them under isometry is not easier than original periodic sets.
+However, the $m$-regularity of a periodic set can be checked in terms of finite local $\al$-clusters below.